-I took a short break in May and found time to fertilise my evergreens, and plant some more spring bulbs.
-Nearly all the leaves are raked up, so now there is just the fun of a nice cut back and shaping prune left to do.
-I enjoy the satisfaction of a major clean and tidy up in the garden, planting for spring with all the hopes and promise ahead, the camellias in bloom.
+May is my ‘raking leaves month’ and now in June, there is just the fun of a nice cut back and shaping prune left to do.
+I enjoy the satisfaction of a major clean and tidy up in the garden, planting for spring with all the hopes and promise ahead.
 There is no longer room to squeeze in even just one more gorgeous tree only available in the bare root season, but it doesn’t stop me looking and wishing.
 Read on!

 Bare Root Trees Arriving Soon

 This is it – bare root season is finally here.
 The nursery staff have been beavering away re-arranging stock ready for all the bare root plants which arrive in June.
 This is one of the busiest and most satisfying times of the year for us.
-There is constant traffic through the nursery and we answer hundreds of questions on planting, varieties, pruning, cross pollination etc. It is deeply satisfying to see customers deciding on their favourite plum tree, or going a bit more adventurous with a duo or even trio planting.
+There is constant traffic through the nursery and we answer many questions on planting, varieties, pruning, cross pollination etc. It is deeply satisfying to see customers deciding on their favourite plum tree, or going a bit more adventurous with a duo or even trio planting.
+A fruit tree will give you decades of value, spend a bit of time ensuring you get what is right for you.
 We now have an astounding array of dwarf varieties compared to even 3 years ago.
 Growers are responding well to the increased demand for smaller trees and I suspect it will only be a few more years when most grafted fruit trees will be available in a dwarf form.
 Click here to read our Bare Root Tree Planting and Pruning Guide.